 5. Overseas Development Projects

-The Trust's latest annual report and accounts provide examples of recent grants.
+The Foundation's latest annual report and accounts provide examples of recent grants.
 (Please note that the link will open a new window on the Charity Commission of England & Wales website)

 David Eric Laing (Chairman)